 - Review traffic safety trends since the launch of the Vision Zero Action Plan. - Review leading causes of crashes. - Evaluate the progress of the Vision Zero Plan and its performance metrics, update and modify as needed, and update the data as applicable.
-Examine the impact of serious injuries and fatalities on disadvantaged communities.
+Examine the impact of serious injuries and fatalities on communities.

-The consultant will also incorporate safety and equity recommendations from the New Jersey Strategic Highway Safety Plan to help prioritize safety recommendations particularly located in low-income, LEP, and minority communities.
+The consultant will also incorporate safety and other recommendations from the New Jersey Strategic Highway Safety Plan to help prioritize safety recommendations particularly located in Title VI communities.